Bolivia is located in the heart of South America and offers the traveler a unique, authentic travel experience.

 DIRECT - Leaving daily at around 19.30 from Sucre to La Paz.
 Toilet, heating, reclining seats and movies.
 Journey 12 hours approximately.

 This is our 1 day jungle tour operated by Madidi Jungle Ecolodge (Cullpana Program).
 We have chosen to work with the operator Madidi Jungle Ecolodge for these tours as they offer a high quality service.
-This is new venture of Community Ecotourism totally created and managed by indigenous families from San José de Uchupiamonas.
+This is a new venture of Community Ecotourism totally created and managed by indigenous families from San José de Uchupiamonas.
 English-speaking guide for the tour.

 This is our 2 day jungle tour operated by Madidi Jungle Ecolodge (Mapajo Program).
 We have chosen to work with the operator Madidi Jungle Ecolodge for these tours as they offer a high quality service.
-This is new venture of Community Ecotourism totally created and managed by indigenous families from San Jose de Uchupiamonas.
+This is a new venture of Community Ecotourism totally created and managed by indigenous families from San Jose de Uchupiamonas.
 English-speaking guide for the tour.

 This is our 3 day jungle tour operated by Madidi Jungle Ecolodge (Tareche Program).
 We have chosen to work with the operator Madidi Jungle Ecolodge for these tours as they offer a high quality service.
-This is new venture of Community Ecotourism totally created and managed by indigenous families from San Jose de Uchupiamonas.
+This is a new venture of Community Ecotourism totally created and managed by indigenous families from San Jose de Uchupiamonas.
 English-speaking guide for the tour.

 This is our 4 day jungle tour operated by Madidi Jungle Ecolodge (Wabu Program).
 We have chosen to work with the operator Madidi Jungle Ecolodge for these tours as they offer a high quality service.
 Madidi Jungle Ecolodge is a new venture of Community Ecotourism totally created and managed by indigenous families from San Jose de Uchupiamonas.
 English-speaking guide for the tour.

 This is our 5 day jungle tour operated by Madidi Jungle Ecolodge (Biwa Program).
 We have chosen to work with the operator Madidi Jungle Ecolodge for these tours as they offer a high quality service.
-This is new venture of Community Ecotourism totally created and managed by indigenous families from San Jose de Uchupiamonas.
+This is a new venture of Community Ecotourism totally created and managed by indigenous families from San Jose de Uchupiamonas.
 English-speaking guide for the tour.

 This is our 2 day jungle tour operated by Mashaquipe.
 Visit the fascinating Madidi National Park on a certified eco-tour and see the wonders of the Amazon rainforest.
 We work with the "green action" certified operator Mashaquipe to offer quality eco-tours in Madidi.
 Upgrade to private cabins available.